Trump criticizes teen climate activist Greta Thunberg after magazine honor

-WASHINGTON (AP) - President Donald Trump says it’s “ridiculous” that Time named 16-year-old climate activist Greta Thunberg as its Person of the Year.
+WASHINGTON (AP) - President Donald Trump says it's “ridiculous” that Time named climate activist Greta Thunberg as its Person of the Year.

 Greta Thunberg has become the face of the youth climate movement.
 (Source: Time/CNN)

-In a Thursday tweet, the president says “Greta must work on her Anger Management problem, then go to a good old fashioned movie with a friend!”
+He says she ``must work on her Anger Management problem, then go to a good old fashioned movie with a friend!”

 The Swede has become the face of a new generation of environmental activists, drawing large crowds with her appearances at protests and conferences over the past year and a half.